William E. Lee

 William Edwin Lee (January 8, 1852 - November 16, 1920) was a Minnesota politician and Speaker of the Minnesota House of Representatives.
-He first served in the Minnesota House of Representatives from 1885 to 1889, and was sent back to the body from 1893 to 1895.
-He was elected Speaker during his second tenure in office.

 Biography

 William E. Lee was born in Alton, Illinois on January 8, 1852.

+He first served in the Minnesota House of Representatives from 1885 to 1889, and was sent back to the body from 1893 to 1895.
+He was elected Speaker of the House during his second tenure in office.
+In 1896 he ran for governor, but was defeated in the Republican primary by incumbent David Marston Clough.
+He twice attempted to primary governor Adolph Olson Eberhart, first in 1912.
+In 1914, he was victorious in the Republican primary, but lost the general election.

 He died from liver cancer at his home in Long Prairie, Minnesota on November 16, 1920.